Still Screaming Documentary Review (2011)

 Still Screaming is a perfectly adequate Scream documentary, but it never seems to crossover into being a good or great documentary.
 It feels rushed in production (no doubt to release it in time for Scream 4) and also in runtime.
 Ninety minutes to cover three movies is just not enough time, and the documentary doesn't feel complete since Scream 4 was not discussed.

 I hold the Scream franchise is high regard and I think it deserves a high quality documentary like Crystal Lake Memories or Never Sleep Again, but this documentary is no where near that quality of those.
-I'd rate this film as a six out of ten and say watch it if you are a huge Scream fan, otherwise skip it.
+I'd rate this film as a two and a half out of five and say watch it if you are a huge Scream fan, otherwise skip it.